crocs-muni/roca/README.md

 ### Python 3

-Basic testing routine is quite simple and works
+Basic testing routine is quite simple and works with Py3 but the rest of the code that processes the different key formats and extracts the modulus for inspection is not yet fully py3 ready.

+We are working on Py3 compatible version.

 ### Docker container